gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-Going forward, the ALB will be our "front facing" load balancer that will be how users access apps like Kibana.
+Going forward, the ALB will be our &quot;front facing&quot; load balancer that will be how users access apps like Kibana.
 The ultimate goal will be to remove the NLB entirely rather than having to run both kinds of load balancers.
 We should be able to achieve this goal with #43

 </div>